MohamedEmary/route-frontend/sessions/session-05/session-05.md

 ```

 Mostly we use positioning when we want to make a layered design, or to make an element fixed in a position on the page without being affected by the scrolling and without affecting other elements.

+Absolute position can be used to make a layer appear on top of another layer, like for example a "Sale" label on top of a product image.

+It's better to use percentage % with `width` and leave `height` as `auto`, you can also use `vh` unit to make the element cover the full height of the viewport.